miguelaledesma/nasa-photo-of-the-day/README.md

 #### _MVP Requirements:_

-- [ ] Use the effect hook to fetch the APOD data when the component mounts.
+- [x ] Use the effect hook to fetch the APOD data when the component mounts.
-- [ ] Display the APOD data in different components that are composed together to build your UI.
+- [x ] Display the APOD data in different components that are composed together to build your UI.

 #### Pro Tips